 8. Movements: Companies that are authorized PISP (Payment Initiation Service Provider - PISP) can request permission to connect to a bank account and initiate payments on behalf of the client, from their bank account.

-As part of this strategy, FinTechs offer extensive experience in the use of APIs, which are a set of computer functions and protocols that facilitate connecting technological applications to native systems.
+As part of this strategy, FinTechs offer extensive experience in the use of APIs, which are a set of computer functions and protocols that facilitate the connection of technological applications to native systems.

-Antit is a FinTech development company with great experience in the creation of APIs that adjust to the client's needs, with highly qualified personnel capable of giving that extra boost to the most ambitious of your projects.
+Antit is a FinTech development company with great experience in the creation of APIs that adjust to the needs of the client, with highly qualified personnel capable of giving that extra boost to the most ambitious of your projects .

-- Aggregated data, are data processes and presented in summary form, from different sources for statistical purposes
+Aggregated data : these are processed data and presented in summary form, from different sources for statistical purposes.

-- Transactional data refer to the operational information of a person, for example, what they spend on, how much they spend, how they spend, what movements they have in their financial products, etc.
+Transactional data: they refer to the operational information of a person, for example what they spend on, how much they spend, how they spend, what movements they have in their financial products, etc.